LassoSoft/LassoGuide/lasso_guide_source/operations/regular-expressions.rst

 the groups "360", "555", and "1212".

 Parentheses can also be used to create a sub-expression which does not generate a replacement group using ``(?:)``.
-This form can be used to create sub- expressions which function much like very complex wildcards.
-For example, the expression :regexp:`(?:blue)+` will match one or more repetitions of the sub- expression "blue".
+This form can be used to create sub-expressions which function much like very complex wildcards.
+For example, the expression :regexp:`(?:blue)+` will match one or more repetitions of the sub-expression "blue".
 It will match the strings "blue", "blueblue" or "blueblueblueblue".

 The ``|`` symbol can be used to specify alternation.
 It is most useful when used